 The doctrine of God as Three-in-One is unique to Christianity.
 It is admittedly difficult to grasp the truth of God as a Triune Being, yet is should not surprise us to find aspects of God that are beyond our full and complete comprehension.
-Yet its difficulty does not diminish its importance.
-The issue of who we worship is of profound significance in life.
+The doctrine's difficulty does not diminish its importance - the issue of whom we worship is of profound significance in life.